angelolloqui/angelolloqui.github.io/_posts/2016-10-18-38-Swift-vs-Kotlin-for-real-iOS-Android-apps.md

 *   **Swift does not have delegated classes or delegated properties**: A very interesting feature of Kotlin are delegated classes and properties.
 With them, you can forward invocation of methods to another class automatically, or define behaviors for properties such as lazy, obsrvable, etc. You can even create your own property delegates.
 In Swift, things like lazy are modifiers implemented in the language, so that means that you can not create your own but you are limited to the ones provided.

 *   **Swift does not allow annotations**: Coming from the Java world, Kotlin has full support for annotations.
-However, in Swift that is not considered at all, so annotations like @Inject or @Test that are so common in Java libraries do not have any counterpart in Swift.
+However, in Swift that is not considered at all, so annotations like `@Inject` or `@Test` that are so common in Java libraries do not have any counterpart in Swift.

 *   **Kotlin classes are final by default**: Kotlin classes are by default closed for extension, so you have to add open in any class you expect to be extended with inheritance.

 *   **Kotlin has no struct or passing data by value**: In Swift you can decide whether to use a class or a struct for your data.
 The decision is not trivial, and results in different implementation details.
 Structs are always passed by value, meaning that every time you call a method with it, return a struct, assign a struct,... the values are actually copied to the new variable, and any modification will only affect the modified variable and not the others.
 Besides that, structs do not allow inheritance, so they tend to be a perfect candidate for data classes.
-In Kotlin, there is no struct type and the language follows the same pattern than Java, where basic types (int, float, boolean,...) are passed by value, but the rest are passed by reference.
+In Kotlin, there is no struct type and the language follows the same pattern than Java, where basic types (`int`, `float`, `boolean`,...) are passed by value, but the rest are passed by reference.

 *   **Kotlin has no tuples**: Tuples are not implemented in Kotlin, so you will find yourself creating small data classes as counterpart for Swift tuples.